AstroTechies/astroneermodding/docs/guides/addingMissions.rst

         ]
     }

-Now cook the mod as in :doc:`developingFirstMod` and check it out!
+Now cook the mod as in :doc:`kitModding` and check it out!